hasura/ndc-spec/specification/src/specification/queries/field-selection.md

 The requested fields are specified as a collection of [`Field`](../../reference/types.md#field) structures in the `field` property on the [`Query`](../../reference/types.md#query).

+## Field Arguments

+Arguments can be supplied to fields via the `arguments` key.
+These match the format described in [the arguments documentation](../arguments.md).

+The [schema response](../schema/object-types.md) will specify which fields take arguments via its respective `arguments` key.

+If a field has any arguments defined, then the `arguments` field must be provided wherever that field is referenced.
+All fields are required, including nullable fields.

 ## Nested Fields

 Queries can specify nested field selections for columns which have structured types (that is, not simply a scalar type or a nullable scalar type).